Benbou/pitch-docsend-presentation-to-pdf/README.md

-# A Chrome extension to download Pitch.com and Docsend.com slides as a PDF.
+# A Chrome extension to download Pitch.com slides as a PDF.

 ## How to install